 The PMP® course will give you the 35 contact hours required by PMI to sit for the PMP® exam.

-You can reschedule your PMP certification exam appointment two days before the exam date.
-If you do so within 30 days of the exam, you will have to pay 70 USD to the PMI, but doing so within two days of the exam will forfeit your full exam fee.
+You can reschedule your PMP certification exam appointment up to two days before the exam date.
+If you do so within 30 days of the exam, you will have to pay 70 USD , but doing so within two days of the exam will forfeit your full exam fee.

 However, you can reschedule your exam before 30 days for free.